 Turmeric is a staple in Indian cuisine.

 It is a fine powder that has a bright yellow color, but some variants are a dark orange.
 It has a peppery flavor and is pungent like mustard seed.
-As such, it’s a perfect substitute for mustard seed.
+As such, turmeric is a perfect substitute for mustard seed.

 And unlike mustard seed, it doesn’t cackle when you pour it in hot oil.